 Scope: Manage Project Occupational Health and Safety (OH&S) activities using a collaborative and proactive management approach with all principal stakeholders.
-Monitor relevant OH&S performance metrics by setting measurable targets and objectives in the form of key performance leading and lagging indicators.
-Ensure the Project complies with relevant Federal and Provincial Acts and Regulations and Municipal codes and by-laws, as well as applicable best industry practice guidelines.
+Monitor relevant OH&S performance metrics by setting measurable targets and objectives in the form of key performance leading and lagging indicators. • Ensure the Project complies with relevant Federal and Provincial Acts and Regulations and Municipal codes and by-laws, as well as applicable best industry practice guidelines.
 Outline relevant health and safety management processes and activities to ensure health and safety of workforce and public is always safeguarded.
-Monthly The total number of incidents and accidents documented on the health and safety log for the Highlights: month was zero (0).
-The Lost Time Injury Frequency Rate (LTIFR) for the Project is zero (0), which is less than the WorkSafeBC 2023 rate of 1.7 for Heavy Construction (Bridge, Overpass, or Viaduct Construction or Repair).
-Injury rate data reflects Large Employer 100+ Person Years employer size.
-Continued site monitoring, and reviewed documents and statistics submitted by the Design-Builder.
-Conducted an audit of the Design-Builder related to working at heights.
+Monthly The total number of incidents and accidents documented on the health and safety log for the Highlights: month was three (3). • The Lost Time Injury Frequency Rate (LTIFR) for the Project is zero (0), which is less than the WorkSafeBC 2023 rate of 1.7 for Heavy Construction (Bridge, Overpass, or Viaduct Construction or Repair).
+Injury rate data reflects Large Employer 100+ Person Years employer size. • Continued site safety monitoring of Project activities.
+Reviewed documents and statistics submitted by the Design-Builder.
 Three-Review Design-Builder's submitted documentation and monthly statistics.
 Month Continue to inspect and monitor construction activities of the Design-Builder.
-Lookahead: Continue spot audits of relevant Design-Builder activities.
+Lookahead: • Continue spot audits of relevant Design-Builder activities.